Introduction to JavaScript Date parse

 Explanation:

-- JavaScript allows the parse method with a string containing date and time (hours and minutes).
+- JavaScript allows the parse method with a date and time string (hours and minutes).

-- Now both string and after converting string value(date) are same.
+- Both string and after converting string value(date) are the same.

 Example #3 – Date parsing with Time (Hours and Minutes Seconds)